-Why is the Leaning Tower of Pisa leaning?
-Was the Leaning Tower of Pisa a mistake? – Pisa is a nice city but what makes it unique in the world is its leaning tower.
+History and curiosity about The Leaning Tower of Pisa Italy, the Cathedral of Pisa, and Piazza Dei Miracoli Pisa.
+Pisa is a nice city but what makes it unique in the world is its leaning tower.
 Pisa in fact is very famous for its square and especially for its leaning tower.
 Everybody visiting Pisa wants to take the picture in front of this special tower and pretend to sustain it with his hand.

 The Leaning Tower of Pisa is really unique!
 Do you want to know more about this tower?
 Why is the leaning tower of Pisa leaning?
 Is it a problem?
 What keeps the leaning tower of Pisa from falling?

 Walking tour Pisa Piazza dei Miracoli and History

 First of all, we begin to understand how the Piazza Dei Miracoli was born and how it has evolved over time.
 For example, could you tell which is the oldest monument in the square?
 Let’s find out together with the following video!

 Text of the video:

 Hi everybody, in this video we are in Pisa in Tuscany Italy.